vahidfarajidev/notes-repo/Database/SQL/1-SQLServer_Paging_Guide.md

 )
 SELECT *
 FROM OrderedEmployees
-WHERE RowNum BETWEEN 11 AND 15;  -- Fetch rows for the second page if page size is 5
+WHERE RowNum BETWEEN 11 AND 15;  -- Fetch rows for the third page if page size is 5
 ```

 ### Using Subquery